 First: how complex is your space—and your vision?
 That can dictate how you go about getting started with design.
 To help navigate this course, let’s examine two possible paths: (1) partnering with a landscape architect to plan and design your space, or (2) leveraging more resourceful approaches to align with smaller projects, and, well, budgets.

 Today, we’ll explore the first path: how to kick-start your design project for a Sacred Place alongside a landscape architect.
-We’ll follow up with our second part of this series next.
+The second path: how to design a more straightforward green space — DIY-style, is here.

 When do I need a landscape architect?